SciCompKL/CoDiPack/documentation/Tutorial7.md

     DH::derivative(aFor, 1, 1) = 1.0; // set the second first order derivative
 ~~~~

-This can also be done in a loop or with the other helper function [setDerivatives](@ref codi::DerivativeHelper::setDerivatives(Real& value, int order, const typename DerivativeHelperTemplates::DerivativeSelector<Real, false, depth>::ReturnType& derivative)), that will also set all derivatives.
+This can also be done in a loop or with the other helper function [setDerivatives](@ref codi::DerivativeHelper::setDerivatives), that will also set all derivatives.
 If the function is used then the above code will look like:
 ~~~~{.cpp}
     typedef codi::DerivativeHelper<t2s> DH;